TendTo/DMI-Insider-newsgen-bot/README.md

     api_id: id of the telegram app used for testing
     groups:  same of groups above.
 Overrides it during testing
     session: session of the telegram app used for testing
-    tag: tag of the bot used for testing
+    tag: tag of the telegram bot used for testing.
+Include the '@' character
-    token: token for the bot used for testing
+    token: token for the telegram bot used for testing

 token: the token for your telegram bot